This Privacy and Cookie Statement

-If you need more information or if you have any questions, feel free to contact The Privacy Factory at + 31 20 242 0109 or send an email to email@example.com.
+If you need more information or if you have any questions, feel free to contact The Privacy Factory by sending an email to email@example.com.

 You can register for our Blog series by entering your email address.
 You can cancel your registration at any given time.
 Upon cancellation, your email address will be erased from our records.

-For the purpose of social media marketing, multiple pages of our website contain Facebook, Twitter and LinkedIn buttons, allowing visitors to promote or share our content with a simple mouse click.
-Before doing so, you are advised to read the Facebook, Twitter and LinkedIn privacy statements to inform yourself on how these sites use your personal data.
+For the purpose of social media marketing our website contains a LinkedIn button, allowing visitors to promote or share our content with a simple mouse click.
+Before doing so, you are advised to read the LinkedIn privacy statements to inform yourself on how this site uses your personal data.

-At your next visits, we will assume that you do not object to continued use of the cookies you accepted the first time.
-As we also contract services from other companies using cookies as well, we strongly recommend that you read the privacy statements offered by these organisations.
+At your next visits, we will assume that you do not object to continued use of these cookies.
+As we also contract services from other companies using cookies as well, we strongly recommend that you read the privacy and cookie statements offered by these organisations.

 If an expiration term applies to a cookie, your data will no longer be registered after the expiration date.
 You also have the option to remove cookies prior to this date (see your browser manual).

-Our Privacy and Cookie Statement does not apply to any third-party website linked to on our web pages.
+Our privacy statement does not apply to any third-party website linked to on our web pages.
 We also find it important to point out that in no way we can guarantee that third parties will treat your personal data reliably or safely.
 For this reason, we recommend that you always read the privacy statements of these websites before using them.